 The good news is that there are software solutions that can help automate the process!

-ZenLedger’s CPA Suite enables CPAs to automatically aggregate transactions, perform calculations and pre-fill IRS Form 8949, Form 1040 Schedule D and FBAR/FACTA.
+ZenLedger’s Tax Pro Suite enables CPAs to automatically aggregate transactions, perform calculations and pre-fill IRS Form 8949, Form 1040 Schedule D and FBAR/FACTA.
 The only thing you need is a client signature to complete the filing process, but if you want to make changes, you can easily update or edit data.

 With a cloud-based platform, you’ll be able to manage multiple clients under one roof to help grow your practice and build a new revenue source without the stress.